HoangHao1009/Chatbot/README.md

 # Seq2Seq With Attention CHATBOT
-This project is built to help you traning your chatbot by your special data.
+This project is built to help you traning a simple chatbot by your own data.
 You can also use pre-train chatbot that is trained with [Cornell Movie Dialogs](https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html).

 The architectures of chatbot are: modern RNN (GRU), seq2seq, encoder - decoder, Doc-type-attention mechanism (LuongAttention).